Mindful Sex Is Mind-Blowing Sex

-By practice, I don’t mean it has to take a lot of time!
-Despite what you may have heard, you don’t have to set aside time for long daily meditations to learn mindfulness.
-You can practice it just by living your life.
-Even brushing your teeth can be a mindful, present moment experience — all you need to do is completely immerse yourself in the feel of the toothbrush against your teeth and the toothpaste and water in your mouth.
+By practice, I don’t mean it has to take a lot of time.
+Despite what you may have heard, you don’t have to set aside time for long daily meditations to learn mindfulness; you can practice it just by living your life.
+Even brushing your teeth can be a mindful, present experience — all you need to do is completely immerse yourself in the feel of the toothbrush against your teeth and the toothpaste and water in your mouth.
 The same goes for washing dishes and eating.
-When washing dishes, fully immerse in the warm, sudsy water on your hands, and when eating, totally focus on the taste and feel of the food as you chew it.
-A state of total immersion and present focus can be invoked while doing anything: walking, working out, showering, talking with friends, and even going to the bathroom.
-Any moment can be a mindful one.
+When washing dishes, fully immerse in the warm, sudsy water on your hands, and when eating, totally focus on the taste and feel of the food as you chew.
+A state of total immersion and present focus can be invoked while doing anything: walking, working out, showering, talking with friends, even going to the bathroom.
+Any moment can be mindful.

 What do you do about distracting thoughts during such mindful moments?

 Some of my clients develop a saying that reminds them to come back to the present.
 One of my clients takes a deep breath and tells herself, “Center,” then refocuses on being mindful.
 Another client developed the saying “Bed not head” to move herself back to the moment whenever she has distracting thoughts during sex.
 Still, most mindfulness teachers recommend that when a distracting thought occurs, you should simply notice it.
 Don’t get stuck on it and don’t judge it.
 And don’t try to force it to go away, either.
 In mindfulness, distracting thoughts are noticed and observed, and then released without judgment.
 For me, it’s helpful to imagine whatever particular thought is bothersome being taken away by a gently moving conveyor belt.